ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 ## Fit the primary model

 We’re finally ready to fit the substantive model.
-Technically we could just fit the simple univariable model.
-In formula syntax, that would be:
+Technically we could just fit a simple univariable model.
+In formula syntax, that would be

 `koa ~ osp`,

 which is sometimes called an ANOVA in the methods literature.
 This simple model would be valid because we have already attempted to account for confounders with our matching procedure.
 However, there’s no inherent reason for us not to condition the substantive model on the covariate set.
 Doing so can help further control for confounding, particularly in the presence of imperfect matching, and it can also increase the precision of the estimate[^9] (see [Greifer & Stuart, 2021b](#ref-greifer2021matching)).
-One approach would be the simple expansion:
+One approach would be the simple expansion

 `koa ~ osp + age + male + bmi + race + smoker`,